fraserphysics/make-novice/_episodes/07-functions.md

 - "Use `patsubst` function to rewrite file names."
 ---

-At this point, we have the following Makefile (available via git):
+At this point, we have the following Makefile (available via *git checkout 07-functions*):

 ~~~
 include config.mk